DevJessParker/reading-notes/class-02.md

 &nbsp;

->If the first comparison expression in a LOGICAL OR evaluates to `true`, the entire logical expression returns as `true`, and no additional information in the expression will be evaluated, as the condition of at least one conditional expression resulting in a `truthie` has been met.
+>If the first comparison expression in a LOGICAL OR evaluates to `true`, the entire logical expression returns as `true`, and no additional information in the expression will be evaluated, as the condition of at least one conditional expression resulting in a `truth` has been met.

 ------------
 &nbsp;